connexcs/docs/docs/customer/routing.md

 * **Auto**: uses the least expensive path between your customer and provider.
 You can list various countries, though it is recommended you choose a location near a provider or your customer.
 * **Direct RTP (no proxy)**: media flows directly between the customer and carrier.
 Direct RTP also means that if there are audio issues, the issue can't be ConnexCS.
 Since it isn't likely to be the carrier, the issue typically exists on the customer's end.
+* Temporarily selecting a different region to route media traffic can be helpful in diagnosing call problems.

 **RTP Proxy Mode**
 If connection via our service fails, and relaxed is selected, it will failover to backup automatically.